vincentntang/codechefs/README.md

 Source code to the [Code Chefs Podcast](https://codechefs.dev) site!
 Feel free to peruse around the source code, although it may be slightly messy

-This theme is based on [Gatsby-Hooks-Starter-Theme](https://github.com/vincentntang/gatsby-hooks-starter-theme), another theme I made

-Some of the coolest parts of this repo are the following:
+This theme is based on [Gatsby-Hooks-Starter-Theme](https://github.com/vincentntang/gatsby-hooks-starter-theme) Some of the coolest parts of this repo are the following:

 1. A custom React Audio Library that controls playback speed, volume levels, and timestamps that can autoplay
-2. Fully responsive sass library support based on this [scss library](https://github.com/vincentntang/freshpoint) I made
+2. Fully responsive sass library support based on this [scss library](https://github.com/vincentntang/freshpoint)

 ## Installation Notes